zymap/pulsar/site2/docs/functions-develop.md

 <!--END_DOCUSAURUS_CODE_TABS-->

 ## Schema registry
-Pulsar has a built in schema registry and comes bundled with a variety of popular schema types(avro, json and protobuf).
-Pulsar Functions can leverage existing schema information from input topics and derive the input type.
+Pulsar has a built-in schema registry and is bundled with popular schema types, such as Avro, JSON and Protobuf.
+Pulsar Functions can leverage the existing schema information from input topics and derive the input type.
 The schema registry applies for output topic as well.

 ## SerDe
 SerDe stands for **Ser**ialization and **De**serialization.
 Pulsar Functions uses SerDe when publishing data to and consuming data from Pulsar topics.
 How SerDe works by default depends on the language you use for a particular function.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Java-->
-When you write Pulsar Functions in Java, the following basic Java types are built in and supported by default:
+When you write Pulsar Functions in Java, the following basic Java types are built in and supported by default: `String`, `Double`, `Integer`, `Float`, `Long`, `Short`, and `Byte`.

-* `String`
-* `Double`
-* `Integer`
-* `Float`
-* `Long`
-* `Short`
-* `Byte`

 To customize Java types, you need to implement the following interface.